 Text to accompany paintings

-In the past year, I have been exploring two mediums—paint and silicone—around a motif that I would call 'distorted geometry'.
+I have been exploring various mediums—paint, silicone, copper wire, and household fabrics and surfaces,—around a motif that I would call 'distorted geometry'.
 This is a progression of a previous phase of work that explored the artificial dividing line between the organic and inorganic.

 In this new work, I am interested in the dialogue between the robust and the delicate,which echoes the world of 'in-between' biological forms such as viruses.
 The translation of these forms into silicone sculptures essays various states of infection,mainly joyous.
 Seen as a whole, the body of work may be plotted as one piece infecting another, and so on around a group.